 Depending on the plan(s) you choose, you may get "Cash Back" added to your taxable pay because of Flexible Credits not spent.
 Your Flexible Credit Allowance is not taxed, except for the portion taken as "Cash Back" in your paycheck.
 "Cash Back" gives you additional income.
 If this is the case, you may wish to lower your current tax liability and invest in your own future by channeling those extra dollars into a tax-deferred savings program.
-The Deferred Compensation Program is one of the topics covered in the chapter on Miscellaneous Benefits in this book.
+The Deferred Compensation Program is one of the topics covered in chapter 6, Miscellaneous Benefits, later in this handbook.

-• Am I eligible for the Flexible Benefits Program?
+Am I eligible for the Flexible Benefits Program?